raffaem/waybar-mediaplayer/README.md

 1. Optional notification on song change
 1. Click to play/pause, scroll up/down to scroll up/down on the playlist

+# Installation

 It requires `playerctl` to be installed.
+The default configuration use Nerd Fonts, so the default configuration requires waybar to use a Nerd Font.

 To install:

 ```